vixello/Event-ticket-platform/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+An Event Ticket Platform similar to Ticketmaster etc.

 Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `vixello`, `Event-ticket-platform`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `Event Ticket Platform`, `project_description - An app for organisation/attending/staffing events`, `project_license`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>